-Judo is an ultra-competitive combat sport for athletes with a visual impairment and the only martial art on the Paralympic programme.
+Judo is a global combat sport for athletes with a visual impairment and the only martial art on the Paralympic programme.

-Its name means ‘gentle way’, but Judo is a full-on combat sport in which a false move or the slightest loss of concentration can result in defeat.
-It originated in Japan in the late 19th century, as an activity embracing physical, mental and moral aspects.
+Judo means the ‘gentle way‘, it is a full-on combat sport in which a false move or the slightest loss of concentration can result in defeat.
+Judo originated in Japan in the late 19th century, as an activity embracing physical, mental, educational and moral aspects.

-Judo has been a Paralympic sport since Seoul 1988, with women's events first contested at the Athens 2004 Games.
+Judo has been a Paralympic sport since Seoul 1988, with the women's events being introduced at Athens 2004.
 Although competitors are given classifications based on the severity of their visual impairment ranging from B1 (total blindness) to B3 (weak vision), they are divided by weight rather than degree of impairment.
 All the sight classes compete together and eye masks are not used.

 There are seven men's weight categories, from under 60kg to over 100kg; and six women's categories, from under 48kg to over 70kg.

 The objective of Judo is to throw or takedown an opponent to the ground; subdue them with a pinning hold; or force them to submit with a joint lock or a choke.
 Athletes (known as judoka) face each other on a 10 x 10 metre mat and deploy a wide range of throwing and grappling techniques.
-The highest score a judoka can earn is called ippon or one point, which wins the match.
+The highest score a judoka can earn is Ippon, it is the ultimate way to claim victory in the match and is the highest score in judo.
+After Ippon is scored, the match is over.
+A judgment of Ippon for a throwing technique puts the opponent on their back with strength, speed and control.
 If a throw or other technique is successfully executed but all the requirements for ippon are not met, waza-ari (a half-point) is awarded.
+Two waza-ari's in one match is the equivalent of Ippon.

 The rules are almost identical to Olympic Judo, but one significant difference is that judoka must grip their opponent's sleeve and lapel, and hold still, before a match can start.
-If they move, they receive a penalty.
-As there is no need to establish a grip on the other competitor, contests begin in earnest as soon as the referee says ‘Hajime!’ (‘Begin!’).
+As there is no need to establish a grip on the other competitor, contests begin as soon as the referee announces Hajime! (‘Begin!’).
+A contestant who moves before the hajime will receive a penalty.

-At the end of 2016, the [link to: ijf.org] International Judo Federation revised its rules to shorten men's matches by one minute so that those for both sexes are four minutes long.
-This applies to both Olympic and Paralympic Judo.
+At the end of 2016, the International Judo Federation revised its rules to shorten men's matches by one minute so that those for both sexes are four minutes long.
 Also, judging criteria were limited to scoring only from ippon or waza-ari.
-These changes were designed to encourage more aggressive and attacking judo where ippon would be sought after.
+These changes were implemented to encourage more aggressive and attacking judo to make matches exciting.

 International Federation: International Blind Sports Federation (IBSA)